WHAT MEDICAL CONDITIONS WILL QUALIFY A PATIENT FOR MEDICAL MARIJUANA?

 HOW LONG IS THE CARD GOOD FOR?

-Your medical marijuana card is good for one year from the issue date.
+Your medical marijuana card is good for two years from the issue date.
 If you would like to continue the program, we suggest scheduling a renewal appointment 2 to 3 weeks before your card expires.
 We will give you a reminder call 60 days beforehand.
 The state allows you to renew your card as early as 90 days before expiration.
 The state will also email you that your 90-day renewal period has begun.

 WHAT IS THE PROCESS FOR REPLACING A CARD?